History of BMW: 2006–2013: Shift to turbocharged engines

 BMW's first mass-production turbocharged petrol engine was the six-cylinder BMW N54, which debuted in the 2006 E92 3 Series 335i model.
 In 2011, the F30 3 Series was released, with turbocharged engines being used on all models.
 This shift to turbocharging and smaller engines was reflective of general automotive industry trends.
 The M3 model based on the F30 platform is the first M3 to use a turbocharged engine.

 BMW's first turbocharged V8 engine, the BMW N63, was introduced in 2008.
 Despite the trend to downsizing, in 2008 BMW began production of its first turbocharged V12 engine, the BMW N74.
 In 2011, the F10 5 Series was the first time an M5 model used a turbocharged engine.

 The BMW X6 SUV was introduced in 2008.
 The X6 attracted controversy for its unusual combination of coupe and SUV styling cues.

 In 2009, the BMW X1 compact SUV was introduced.
 The BMW 5 Series Gran Turismo fastback body style was also introduced in 2009, based on the 5 Series platform.

-BMW's first hybrid-powered car, the F01 7 Series ActiveHybrid 7 model, was introduced in 2010.
+BMW's first hybrid-powered car, the E72 X6 ActiveHybrid was introduced in 2009.
+This was followed by the F04 7 Series ActiveHybrid 7 model the following year.